-The Court Supervisor 3 is the supervisor of one or more departments in a large court where work units are organized and defined by specialized functions.
-Supervision is a primary duty of a Court Supervisor 3.
+The Court Supervisor 4 is distinguished from the Court Supervisor 3 by the designation of the Court Supervisor 3 as a working supervisor of four or more employees in one or more divisions in a large court where work units are organized and defined by specialized functions.

-The Court Supervisor 3 is distinguished from the Court Supervisor 1 and 2 by the designation of the Court Supervisor 1 and 2 as either an assistant supervisor or the supervisor of a small division in the trial courts.
+The Court Supervisor 4 is distinguished from the Court Supervisor 1 and 2 by the designation of the Court Supervisor 1 and 2 as either an assistant supervisor or the supervisor of a small division in the trial courts.

-Duties require detailed knowledge of one or more court functions (criminal, civil, traffic, etc.).
+Duties require considerable knowledge of one or more court functions (criminal, civil, traffic, etc.).
 Incumbents must be able to analyze facts and apply the policies, rules and procedures to situations not previously encountered.
 Duties require working independently toward general results, devising new methods, modifying or adapting standard procedures to meet new situations.